akhils911dev/theblog/updown/index.md

 else:
         print "Website is down"
 ```
-By examining the Python script, we can see that it uses our input as an url to determine whether the site is up or down. abusing this to inject Python system code to take the id_rsa of the developer.
+By examining the Python script, it seems like an old version of Python that looks like Python 2.
+It checks whether the site is up or down using our input as an url.

+### www-data to developer

+Python2 input() function allows to execute python code before the program crashes. we’ve imported the os module which provides the functionality of interacting with the Operating System and take the user developer id_rsa key.

 Payload
 ```python